WilsonLee2000/WilsonLee2000.github.io/_pages/experience.md

 * Independent Software Development Project
 * May 2022 to August 2022

+**Engineering Principles And Practice II**
+* Complex Computer Engineering System Project
+* January 2022 to May 2022

 **Engineering Principles And Practice I**
 * Sensor-assisted Autonomous Robotic Vehicle Project
 * August 2021 to November 2022